-An aligned sales and marketing team works towards a common goal and clearly understands the expectations of each team to reach that goal.
+An aligned sales and marketing organization works toward a common goal and clearly understands the expectations of each team to reach that goal.
 If the common goal is to generate $1 million in new sales, how many leads will Marketing generate for Sales?
 How will they generate them?
 How will Sales pursue and close those leads to reach the revenue goal?

-It’s time to knock down the silos within your company and create clarity and real alignment between teams that should be working in the same direction.
-So, as you consider what your marketing & sales agreement should be like, here are 7 components we believe are critical to SLA success:
+If this dynamic between Sales and Marketing at your company is missing, then it’s time to knock down the silos and create clarity and real alignment between teams that should be working in the same direction.
+So, as you consider what your marketing & sales agreement should be like, here are seven components we believe are critical to SLA success:

 The key word here is “shared.”
-A shared goal between marketing and sales sets the stage for productive collaboration and communication between both departments.
-Defining the goal sets clear expectations for all involved and is the guiding light for all activities you embark on as you work towards that goal.
+A shared goal between Marketing and Sales sets the stage for productive collaboration and communication between both departments.
+Defining the goal sets clear expectations for all involved and is the guiding light for all activities you embark on as you work towards those goals.
 When setting goals, remember to use a SMART approach.
 Most often, SLA goals should be focused on hard numbers tied to real financial growth.

-Once you’ve defined your shared goal, come to an agreement on lead and sales definitions.
+Once you’ve defined your shared goals, come to an agreement on lead and sales definitions.
 Who counts as a contact?
 Who will we say is a "lead?"
 What is a Marketing Qualified Lead (MQL)?
 What is a Sales Qualified Lead (SQL)?
 What are the stages of a sale?
-Clear definitions prevent misunderstandings between Marketing and Sales as each works on the promised activities to reach the shared goal.
+Clear definitions prevent misunderstandings between Marketing and Sales as each works on the promised activities to reach shared goals.

 3. Lead Qualification